Can the hyperfine mass splitting formula in heavy quarkonia be applied to the $B_c$ system?: Derivation and Analysis

-The above result indicates that any deviation from $r=1$ depends directly on the hyperfine interaction, $\vec{S}_{1}\cdot \vec{S}_{2}$, which gives mild contributions in the case of $P$-waves.

-We also analize how well Eq.~(\ref{eq:hfsplittingBc}) is preserved for the light mesons, charmonium and bottomnium systems, where the charge conjugation states $(1^{+\prime},1^{+})\to( 1^{++},1^{+-})$ are taken into account.
-For the light mesons, we choose $f_{0}(980), h_{1}(1170), f_{1}(1285)$ and $f_{2}(1270)$ to estimate the relative error.
-The empirical values produce the ratios shown in Table~\ref{tab:flavor}.
-In every case, the deviation from $r=1$ is small; furthermore, it decreases with increasing current quark mass.
+The above result relates deviations from $r=1$ with the spin-dependent terms, where $\vec{S}_{1}\cdot \vec{S}_{2}$ is expected to be zero (at leading order) for any $P$-wave state.
+Here, $\bar{M}$ corresponds to the eigenvalue of the spin-independent part of the Hamiltonian for $P$-states and the values $c_j$ are described in~\cite{Rosner:1985dx}.
+We also analyze how well Eq.~(\ref{eq:hfsplittingBc}) is preserved for charmonium and bottomnium systems, where the charge conjugation states $(1^{+\prime},1^{+})\to( 1^{++},1^{+-})$ are taken into account.
+The empirical values~\cite{Zyla:2020zbs} produce $r\simeq 1$, with $\delta_r=4.12\times 10^{-3}$ for the charmonium and $\delta_r=7.2\times 10^{-4}$ for the bottomonium systems.

-A simple analysis indicates that a mass relation for the $B_c$ systems is by no means trivial.
-Our proposed equality, Eq.~(\ref{eq:hfsplittingBc}), manifests a possible hidden symmetry or an underlying principle which induces the miraculous disappearance of the contribution of the spin-spin interaction when one sums up the masses of the $P_J$ states, with their proper weights.
+Our simple analysis indicates that a mass relation for the $B_c$ systems is by no means trivial.
+Although some approximations were done along the derivation of Eq.~(\ref{eq:hfsplittingBc}), namely the equal spacing rule and taking $M_{^1P_1} \approx M_{^3P_1}$, those are practically harmless for the heavy systems.
+Some effects caused by the internal dynamics of the meson, could prevent Eq.~(\ref{eq:hfsplittingBc}) from being perfectly true, such as it is hinted by the hyperfine interaction part of the Hamiltonian, Eqs.~\eqref{eq:HFinteraction}-\eqref{eq:HFratio}.
+Nevertheless, our proposed equality could suggest a possible hidden symmetry or an underlying principle which induces the miraculous disappearance of the contribution of the spin-spin interaction when one sums up the masses of the $P_J$ states, with their proper weights.
+The disappearance of such term has been explained long ago with QM frameworks~\cite{Eichten:1978tg,Eichten:1979ms}, but the explanation from QCD's fundamental ingredients remains unclear.
 If we attribute this phenomenon to a conservation law, its deviation from $r=1$ is due to the quantum corrections to the Noether quantity.
 It is also suggested that this deviation arises from relativistic corrections and/or non-perturbative effects, which tend to affect more the light systems and become suppressed when moving towards the heavy sector~\cite{Chen:2018rwz}.
 This fact explains why the heavier the quark constituents are, the smaller the deviation from $r=1$ is.
+Amazingly, Eq.~(\ref{eq:hfsplitting}) still holds for positronium systems with very high precision~\cite{Lamm:2017lrn}, implying that non-relativistic approximations are still reasonable for this kind of bound states.
+Also, to a lesser extent, the hyperfine splitting is small for some heavy-quark hybrid systems~\cite{Lebed:2017xih}.
+The latter makes it evident that non-perturbative effects, proper of the strong interactions in the Standard Model, are playing an important role.